 - American Chambers of Commerce Abroad: AmChams advance the interests of American business overseas.
 They are voluntary associations of American companies and individuals doing business in a particular country, as well as firms and individuals of that country who operate in the U.S. Currently, 115 AmChams in 102 countries are affiliated with U.S. AmCham.
 Listings of AmChams and contact information by region of interest or country are also available at the American Chamber of Commerce in Kosovo.

 - The Government of Kosovo is doing the utmost to create a business friendly legislation, build a market economy and improve the business environment through legislation, institutions and agencies.

-- The Investment Promotion Agency of Kosovo is a government agency promoting foreign investment.
+- The Kosovo Investment and Enterprise Support Agency (KIESA) is a government agency promoting foreign investment.
 Here you can find investment opportunities in Kosovo.